-Then the amplifier section, select the minimum impedance your amplifier is designed for.
+Then in the amplifier section, select the minimum impedance your amplifier is designed for.
 Then type in the maximum RMS power your amplifier will produce at this impedance.
-This information is normally found in the “specification” of your amplifier user’s manual.
+This information is normally found in the “specification” of your amplifier’s user’s manual or online.

 Speaker Selector Switch Simulators

 Series-Parallel type Speaker Selector Switch

 How they work: Series-Parallel type of speaker selector switches use switches to connect the speakers in a combination of series and parallel.
 Speakers 1 and 2 are connected in series, as are speakers 3 and 4.
 Then each series pair are connected in parallel.

 Pros and Cons: There is no power lost due to the switch.
 They are not expensive.
 Can be used for 2-4 speakers.
 Do not work for all speaker/amplifier combinations.
 Normally recommended for 8 ohm speakers.
 If using three speakers, don’t turn the spare (4th) zone on, or it will disconnect the 3rd speaker (because there is nothing to be in series with).

 Series Resistor type Speaker Selector Switch

 How they work: When the “protection” switch is on, a resistor is placed in series with the speakers.
 The minimum load impedance will not go below the value of this resistor.
 Turning the “protection” switch off removes the resistor from the circuit.